ksachin7/Docker-Kubernetes/readme.md

 | `docker-details`                     | Lists all containers with detailed information (ID, Names, Image, Ports, Status). |
 | `docker-detailed-vol-usage`          | Lists all containers using a specific volume with detailed information (ID, Name, Image, Mounts, Ports, Status). |

-Kubernetes, often abbreviated as K8s, is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
+**Kubernetes**: Kubernetes, often abbreviated as K8s, is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.